Coming to you from Doc's Crocks is this uncommon Blue and White Butter Crock with Lid in the Cows and Fence Pattern.

 On the front side this beauty features the cobalt-accented word "Butter" framed by a cow on each side and on the back a fence framed by a cow on each side.
 A floral and leaf garland provide a border on the top and bottom which is repeated on the lid.
 Measures 4 1/2" tall and 7" wide.
 This example has very strong mold lines and gorgeous coloring as you can see.

 Very Good Condition.
-The base has a series of small chips around the inside of the rim.
+The base has a series of small chips and nibbles around the inside of the rim.
 No outer rim or base chips, hairlines, cracks, stains or restoration.
 A kiln tough on the cow to the right of "Butter" and a 2" drying line inside at the seam on the right side (closeup)-- both in the making.
 The lid has modest wear, but otherwise as made.

 Ships double-boxed, insured, and FREE